 Parks: The biggest is South County Regional Park, just north of West Boca High and covering a large area including a golf course, athletic fields, an amphitheater, a water park, a nature center and more.
 There are a number of smaller parks.

 Shopping: There are many plazas mainly along Glades and/or 441.
-That intersection has four plazas with a Home Depot, a Publix supermarket, an upscale but smaller Fresh Market supermarket, and many other stores, banks and restaurants.
+That intersection has four plazas with a Home Depot, a Publix supermarket, an upscale but smaller Fresh Market supermarket, the Shadowood movie theater and many other stores, banks and restaurants.
 Just to the south closer to Palmetto there’s a Target in one large plaza and a Lowe’s almost by itself.
 The stretch of Glades from Lyons to the Turnpike is also loaded with commercial activity and there are a few other hotspots.
 A short drive south on 441 into Parkland/Coconut Creek provides access to large Walmart a BJ’s Wholesale Club and a few more plazas.
 We’ve tried to capture some of that in our page on West Boca Shopping.
-But it needs work.
+Depending on your view of the line, one could easily consider Town Center and the area around it to be within West Boca.

 Restaurants: There are many restaurants in and near West Boca, with a fairly broad variety of ethnic choices.
 See our West Boca Restaurant Reviews category and our out-of-date summary of West Boca Restaurants.
 One thing we’re surprisingly missing is Indian food, with the nearest choices about 10 miles away.